Sexual selection in lizards

 Male Anolis sagrei Photo credit: Ariel Kahrl

 For my undergraduate research at the University of Virginia, I completed my distinguished majors thesis in the Cox lab.
 I used ArcGIS to map out our research island and calculate fine scale variation in the density of lizards on the island.
-I then looked at how local density and sex ratio varied with different sperm traits, with the idea that males in more competitive environments (higher density and male-biased sex ratio) may invest more into traits that aid in sperm competition.
-Learn more by checking our publication!
-Recent work on the same population led by Ariel Kahrl has looked at how selection acts on ejaculate traits.
+I then looked at how local density and sex ratio varied with different sperm traits, with the idea that males in more competitive environments (higher density and male-biased sex ratio) may invest more into traits that aid in sperm competition (Kustra et al. 2019 Oecologia).

 Matthew Kustra